EasyG0ing1/Switcher/README.md

 I'm glad you asked, because you can gain access to any of the stages, including the default stage so that you can assign the setOnCloseRequest method.
 ```java
 Switcher.getStage(stageID).setOnCloseRequest(e-> closeApp());
 Switcher.getDefaultStage().setOnCloseRequest(e-> closeApp());
 ```

 ##  Example Programs
-In the test folder are three completely runnable programs.
-You simple run the Main method from any of the packages to see examples of different ways to use Switcher.
+In the test folder are runnable programs.
+You simply run the Main method from any of the packages to see examples of different ways to use Switcher.
 Also, in the Main class, I have included useful comments that explains everything relevant to that packages implementation style.